3/3/2030

 To Be Continued.

-Han Juho rushed out of the apartment, knowing it wouldn't be safe to stay there for much longer as he started running towards the central city of Seoul, where the area would be more expansive.
+Han Juho rushed out of the apartment, knowing it wouldn't be safe to stay there for much longer.
+As he started to head towards the central city of Seoul, where the area would be more expansive.

 "Kyaaa-!"